python/cpython/Doc/library/doctest.rst

 .. data:: NORMALIZE_WHITESPACE

-   When specified, all sequences of whitespace (blanks and newlines) are treated as equal.
+   When specified, all sequences of :term:`whitespace` are treated as equal.
 Any sequence of whitespace within the expected output will match any sequence of whitespace within the actual output.
 By default, whitespace must match exactly. :const:`NORMALIZE_WHITESPACE` is especially useful when a line of